-The goal of the AIS-R Honor Code is to “educate and inspire our students to be responsible, productive, and ethical global citizens,” perhaps one of the most important components of AIS-R’s Mission.
-Parents and students are encouraged to discuss the AIS-R Honor Code on their own, and to always strive to be an AIS-R Eagle no matter where life takes you.
-More detailed information regarding AIS-R’s Honor Code and rules may be found in each division’s student handbook.
+The goal of the AIS-R Eagle Honor Code is to “educate and inspire our students to be responsible, productive, and ethical global citizens,” perhaps one of the most important components of AIS-R’s Mission.

-AIS-R accumulates items found at school and stores them in the lost and found areas located within each school.
+AIS-R accumulates items found at school and stores them in the lost and found located in the Parent Lounge.
 Students should check with their divisional offices when they have lost or misplaced an item.
-Items that are not claimed by the start of Winter Break or by the start of Summer Break will be donated to charitable associations where appropriate.
+Items that are not claimed by the start of Winter Break or by the start of Summer Break will be donated to charitable associations.

-AIS-R values its partnership with parents, and consistently endeavors to keep parents apprised of their children’s academic progress.
-The Elementary School places reports online each trimester.
-In addition, teachers send progress reports home whenever necessary in an effort to keep parents well informed.
+AIS-R values its partnership with parents and consistently endeavors to keep parents apprised of their children’s academic progress.
+The Elementary School publishes reports in Skyward each trimester.
+In addition, teachers send progress reports home in an effort to keep parents well informed.

-The MS post report cards online in Skyward at the end of each semester, while the HS post reports (updated) every semester.
+The Middle School and High School post report cards online in Skyward at the end of each semester.
 Parents and students may check current grades throughout the year (with the exception of the week following the end of each quarter).